ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ##Currently

-Make an XML level file, which is loaded by GameLevel::load
-	✓ this file specifies path to terrain svg
-	✓ file specifies stuff to do with the ids specified in terrain svg ✓ file has stuff like friction, gravity, etc
+Player gets "crushed" sometimes, where the lozenge shape length is zero Player wheel friction needs to be higher (or terrain needs to be higher?)

-## BUGS
+## BUGS PRIORITY 0

-When rotating, my clipping frustum is NOT respected!
-Because it's instrinsically bound to viewport ortho space.

-Why isn't max zoom respected?
-Or is it, but it needs to be smarter than a hardcoded 5000?

 glm::inverseTranspose exists.
 I can use it instead of glm::inverse in a lot of places

+SVG can specify a fill on a parent group, and then child SVG shapes will inherit the fill.
+Who knew?
+- in fact, there's a lot of valid SVG being exported from Sketch which I don't support :(

+## BUGS PRIORITY 1

 CameraControllerComponent is acting oddly - it no longer allows camera re-centering when alt key is pressed.
+	- this is not a bug but the architecture acting as designed.
+The input is gobbled.
 	- is this an ordering issue? who's gobbling the input?
 	- is there a robust way to respond to this from a design standpoint?

-SVG can specify a fill on a parent group, and then child SVG shapes will inherit the fill.
-Who knew?

-Rewrite the cartesian coordinate renderer using a shader.
-Make it handle rotation.
-Probably want to use textures.
-	- must handle rotation!
-	- CPU can compute the origin and step, pass that to shader.
-Shader uses gl_FragCoord - or shader does a line distance calculation with some kind of modulo
-	- can be repurposed to render galaxy/starfield in production game by swapping textures... maybe

 When a dynamic shape has stopped moving, if I zoom in really close, it disappears, as if the spatial index culling alg stops working.
 If I move it a smidge, culling starts working again.
 - REPRO: Cut a shape, move it, let it stop moving on its own.
 Zoom in real close.
 Pop, it's gone.
 Zoom back out, give it a wee toss, culling works again.